 Accumulated compensated absences for the employees of GHC 9-1-1 are recorded as an expense and liability as the benefits accrue for both vacation and compensated time.
-The vacation policy allows employees to accrue vacation time every pay period, subject to maximum balance caps-the vacation time earned each pay period and maximum vacation time rollover balance caps vary based on the years of service.
-The maximum balance caps range from 120 hours for new hires to 280 hours for employees with over 25 years of service.
+The vacation policy allows employees to accrue vacation time every pay period, subject to maximum balance cap of 280 hours per employee for all full-time employees.
 The liability for vacation time is based on estimated hours accrued for all employees as of the end of the year.
-The second component of the compensated absences liability is comptime which is defined as the total hours worked in excess of any employee's required time (40 hours per week), not to exceed a total accumulation of 240 hours.
+The second component of the compensated absences liability is comp-time which is defined as the total hours worked in excess of any employee's required time (40 hours per week), not to exceed a total accumulation of 240 hours.